 Located within the city center of Vienna, the town hall is open to tours.
 However, solo-tour audio guides are available in numerous languages if you can’t speak German!
 If you would prefer a guided tour, though, many tour operators offer great Vienna city tours that visit the Vienna city hall in English.

 The town hall (or Rathaus – make any joke you want) is an iconic landmark within the city.
 Completed back in 1883, it’s a must for lovers of gothic-style architecture.

 Throughout the year, the Rathausplatz also hosts various concerts and festivals.
 For example, you could enjoy the Rathaus Film Festival if visiting in the summer or get stuck in with Vienna Ice World if visiting during the winter months.

 The Kunsthistorisches Museum opened its doors in 1871 and is a must-visit spot in Vienna for those who appreciate high-quality art history.
 Over the centuries, the museum has collected some truly brilliant pieces of Austrian art and works from further afield.

 You might want to set aside a bit of time to wander the halls of this grand building, as the gallery houses no less than 100,000 pieces in total.
 Among the items on display are medical armor, Egyptian artifacts, Greek artistic works, and various other stunning antiquities.

 Just around the corner from the museum is the Sans Souci Vienna Hotel.
-A luxury hotel with a swimming pool, spa, and exceptional breakfast, the Sans Souci is a great place to stay if you are interested in taking in as many of the best museums in Vienna as possible.
+A luxury hotel with a swimming pool, spa, and exceptional breakfast, the Sans Souci is a great place to stay if you want to take in as many of the best museums in Vienna as possible.

 16. Vienna Woods (Wienerwald)